Richard Knill: Life

 A Protestant Bible Society was formed for supplying the Bible in their own tongues to Germans, Finns, Poles, Livonians and other persons not belonging to the Greek church.
-A school was opened for the children of foreigners, and a mission to the sailors at Kronstadt (the harbour used by the navy about ten km from St. Petersburg) established.
+A school was opened for the children of foreigners, and a mission to the sailors at Kronstadt (the harbour used by the navy about ten km from St. Petersburg) was established.
 He returned to England in August 1833 to obtain funds for erecting a larger church in St. Petersburg.
-His labours were so successful in creating funds and friends for the London Missionary Society, that he was requested to remain at home, and for eight years he visited almost every place in the United Kingdom, advocating the claims of the foreign missions.
+He was so successful in creating funds and friends for the London Missionary Society, that he was requested to remain at home, and for eight years he visited almost every place in the United Kingdom, advocating the claims of the foreign missions.

 On 1 January 1842 he settled down as congregational minister at Wotton-under-Edge, Gloucestershire, where he remained until his removal to Chester in 1848.
 During his last days he preached in the Chester Theatre for twenty Sunday afternoons.

 Knill was influential in encouraging Charles Spurgeon to seek salvation and to be a preacher of the gospel.
 He spent several days with the child Spurgeon at Stambourne Parsonage in 1844, home of Spurgeon's grandfather, praying with him and teaching him.
 He announced to Charles and his family that the child would one day preach the gospel to great multitudes.
 Knill was overjoyed to learn of Spurgeon's ministry and wrote to Spurgeon's grandfather in 1855 to express this.
 Spurgeon later preached for Knill in Chester.

 Knill died at 28 Queen Street, Chester, England on 2 January 1857.